discolabs/django-shopify-auth/README.md

 Partner Application Setup
 -------------------------
 In addition to getting the package up and running in your local Django project, you'll need to configure your application via the Shopify Partner dashboard.
-The first part of my brief [screencast series](http://gavinballard.com/shopify-app-in-15-minutes-with-django/) walks you through the setup of a Shopify Partner application.

-An ***important omission*** from the screencast series is that Shopify now requires applications to provide a list of authorized "Redirection URLs" from the partner dashboard for enhanced security (this wasn't a required setting at the time of recording the screencasts).

 To avoid getting an OAuth error while customers try to install your application, make sure your application's settings include the absolute URL to `/login/finalize/` (including the trailing slash) in their whitelisted URLs.
 For example,